RaulOG/popular-videos-by-country/README.md

 - Edit validation to be case-insensitive when validating the request's country codes
 - Use a VideoResource to encapsulate logic about video properties to expose in the api
 - Cache warm up with command scheduling to help prevent users in the unlikely scenario they get a cache miss
+- Queries to Wiki API for country descriptions rely on hardcoded list of country titles.
+This should be updated so that Wiki country titles are not hardcoded but automatically associated from the ISO country codes
+- Create a constant for redis keys to help with maintainability and prevent risks
+- Add message from guzzle exceptions into our custom exceptions to provide further context